ongyx/bento/README.md

 ## Getting Started

-The general [reference] and [API] documentation is a good place to start.
+The [API] documentation is a good place to start.

+Some documents that you might want to read:

+- [`concepts`](concepts.md): Core concepts that Bento is built upon.

+## Install

-Since Bento is a library, to install it `go get github.com/ongyx/bento` should suffice.
+`go get github.com/ongyx/bento`

 ## Credits